ArchDiver/mastermind_by_LSC/README.md

 For the user-interface I decided to go with terminal input to make sure that a usable product would be sent on time.
 The intent was to avoid a broken program due to user interface.
 However, I did write the code so that classes, modules, and functions could be used by user-interface program when it was built.

 The final step for me was going through and refactoring my code.
 I tried to encapsulate more of the stand-alone functions into classes.
 I also looked for ways to make the code as efficient as possible.
 Both of these processes were part of the redesign aimed to be used by a UI program.
-To this end, I broke the code into the core and the terminalUI
+To this end, I broke the code into the core and the terminalUI.

 ## Features I would like to add: